rwanderc/blog/_posts/2016-05-24-bookstore-webservices.markdown

 ### Configuring the build

 As previously informed, we avoided Netbeans to configure a Server for the project.
-THe reason is that we will not only configure Maven to manage the build, but we will also configure it to manage the deploy.
+The reason is that we will not only configure Maven to manage the build, but we will also configure it to manage the deploy.
 To do so, we will add a build plug-in into the tag **build** >> **plugins** in the **pom.xml**.
 Once done, Maven will use this plug-in to run the project, and Netbeans will not be responsible for this task any more.

 <script src="https://gist.github.com/rwanderc/c630e0c3da556b5b91738d5a38f27a04.js"></script>